 Insights: The ransomware currently does not drop a ransom note which suggests that it is currently nonprofitable for attackers behind its operation.
 However, researchers highlight that its authors intend to communicate over the Tor browser since the Tor directory is one of the directories included in the list of files it avoids encrypting.
 This also hints towards HavanaCrypt ransomware still going under the development phase.

 Summary: On 18th August, CISA (Cybersecurity & Infrastructure Security Agency) added 7 new entries to its Known Exploited Vulnerabilities Catalog, and another vulnerability was added on 22nd August.
 These vulnerabilities have been in the products from Apple, Google, Microsoft, Palo Alto Networks, and SAP.
-The vulnerabilities are as follows:

 Out of the lot, the CVE-2022-22536 flaw in SAP products scores a maximum of 10 under CVSS.
 The agency warns that customers failing to apply patches for this issue are exposed to ransomware attacks, data theft, and other attacks that could severely hamper the business.

 The CVE-2022-32893 and CVE-2022-32894 are two zero-day vulnerabilities affecting iOS, iPad, and macOS products that allow an attacker to take control of vulnerable systems.

 Another zero-day affects the Google Chrome browser, tracked as CVE-2022-2856, the vulnerability has already been picked up by attackers.
 Successful exploitation of this vulnerability leads to ACE or system takeover.